-- (1) A registered beekeeper may raise queen bees and queen cells and move queen bees with any escort bees, and queen cells within a single premises. - (2) A commercial registered beekeeper may move queen bees with any escort bees, and queen cells between premises within a single beekeeping operation in the Varroa mite general emergency zone. - (3) In this clause:
+- (1) A registered beekeeper may raise queen bees and queen cells and move queen bees with any escort bees, and queen cells within a single premises. - (2) A registered commercial beekeeper may move queen bees with any escort bees, and queen cells between premises within a single beekeeping operation in the Varroa mite general emergency zone. - (3) A registered commercial beekeeper must ensure that any queen bees, escort bees or queen cells that are moved in accordance with subclause (2) are: - (a) transported in secure packaging, and - (b) not removed from their secure packaging until they are to be placed into hives. - (4) A registered commercial beekeeper who moves a queen bee with escort bees, or queen cells between premises under subclause (2) must make a record of the following and retain that record for a period of 5 years: - (a) the date on which movement occurred, and - (b) details of the original and destination premises. - (5) In this clause:

-single beekeeping operation means the hives and bees held by the commercial registered beekeeper.
+single beekeeping operation means the hives and bees held by the registered commercial beekeeper.